 In June, 2009, the LVC Board of Directors approved partnerships with three new cities: Port Huron and Detroit, Michigan, and Atlanta, Georgia.
 Two part-time Program Developers were hired in Detroit and Atlanta, bringing the number of LVC staff nationally to a record high of sixteen.
 These cities received Volunteers in 2010 and the Volunteers were blessed by the incredible communities in Michigan and Georgia.

 In the fall of 2016, LVC was able to purchase the Dorothy Day House (Milwaukee) and added the Food Justice House, by placing Volunteers in 5 urban agricultural projects in Milwaukee.
+In 2018, this house was renamed the Venus Williams house, in honor of a local Milwaukee food justice leader.

 How many LVC Alumni are there?